 In general, I suggest evaluating whether to keep or cancel a card after ~10 months.
 Because when the annual fee is waived the first year, there’s no point canceling the card immediately.

-And banks don’t like when you close a card right after getting the sign-up bonus!
+And banks don’t like when you close a card right after getting the welcome bonus!
 So they might hesitate to approve you for more of their cards in the future.

 But $175 is a hefty fee for most folks, and it’s likely NOT worth keeping this card unless you spend a lot in 1 of the 5 categories in which you can earn 3X AMEX Membership Rewards points.